 The goals of CPC+ are to improve the quality of care patients receive, improve the patient's health, and spend health care dollars more wisely.

-The CPC+ Case Manager Case Manager works with the physician, clinic staff and the patient to try to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
-The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed upon plan to reach the best possible outcomes.
+The CPC+ Case Manager Case Manager works with the physician, clinic staff, and the patient to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
+The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed-upon plan to reach the best possible outcomes.

-CHI - Collaborative Health Initiative - Provides case management services for Arkansas Blue Cross & Blue Shield patients in the following clinics: Children's Clinic, Clopton Clinic, Dr. General Cranfill and Dr. Vonda Houchin.
-Services include follow up phone calls after discharge from ER, inpatient stays and outpatient surgeries to assess if follow up appointments are made, medications filled and understood and any other assistance needed.
+Collaborative Health Initiative (CHI) - CHI provides case management services for Arkansas Blue Cross & Blue Shield patients in the following clinics: Children's Clinic, Clopton Clinic, Dr. G.L.
+Cranfill, and Dr. Vonda Houchin.
+Services include follow-up phone calls after discharge from ER, inpatient stays, and outpatient surgeries to assess if follow-up appointments are made, medications filled and understood, and any other assistance needed.

-BPCI - Bundled Payment Care Initiative.
-An initiative testing bundled payments through Centers for Medicare & Medicaid Services.
+Bundled Payment Care Initiative (BCPI) - BCPI is an initiative testing bundled payments through Centers for Medicare & Medicaid Services.
 Case Management beginning with an inpatient acute care stay for selected diagnosis - currently stroke patients.
-Follow up care for these patients is 90 days after the date of discharge and provides assistance with transitions to all levels of care after discharge – rehabilitation, long term care, physical therapy, home health, primary care and specialty appointments and home.
-The BPCI case manager also works with the post-acute care team to ensure high quality, cost efficient care throughout the continuum of care; as well as, with the inpatient acute care team to provide evidence based protocols.
+Follow-up care for these patients is 90 days after the date of discharge.
+It provides assistance with transitions to all levels of care after discharge – rehabilitation, long-term care, physical therapy, home health, primary care and specialty appointments, and home.
+The BPCI case manager also works with the post-acute care team to ensure high quality, cost-efficient care throughout the continuum of care and with the inpatient acute care team to provide evidence-based protocols.

-BPCI Advanced - Bundled Payment Care Initiative Advanced - An initiative further testing bundled payments that will begin Oct.
+Bundled Payment Care Initiative Advanced (BPCI Advanced) is an initiative further testing bundled payments that will begin on Oct.
 1, 2018.
-Case Management services for selected diagnosis yet to be decided.
+Case Management services for selected diagnoses are yet to be decided.